 April 10, 2014 | Shangri-La Hotel, Paris

-The Washington Post and EuropeanVoice are joining forces to provide the latest intelligence from both sides of the Atlantic on the Transatlantic Trade and Investment Partnership (TTIP).
+The Washington Post and EuropeanVoice joined forces to provide the latest intelligence from both sides of the Atlantic on the Transatlantic Trade and Investment Partnership (TTIP).

 While growth in emerging market economies is slowing, the west is seeking regional trade agreements such as the TTIP between the EU and the United States to stimulate global economic growth.
 This partnership, if it is agreed, would increase global GDP and create opportunities for new jobs.
 The economic potential of this agreement is huge as the U.S. and the EU together account for around $30/€22 trillion in annual output, roughly half of world output and trade.

 On April 10, The Future of Transatlantic Trade will gather over 150 key policy makers and international business leaders from both continents to discuss and share their insight on the political, economic, social, and global business impact of an integrated transatlantic market place.
 Some of the questions to be addressed include: